 Reconciling the Two

-A literal reading of the creation account in the first chapter of Genesis most easily supports a relatively young earth that was created as is.
-The Big Bang argues for a very old earth, and even older universe, that took its present shape over billions of years.
+A literal reading of the creation account in the first chapter of Genesis most easily supports a relatively young earth.
+An earth that was created as is.
+The Big Bang argues for a very old earth and an even older universe.
+One that took its present shape over billions of years.
 I have read many attempts to reconcile the two, and have explored some of them for myself.
 But none of those attempts have really satisfied me.
-In the end I am left with the belief that the universe is knowable, and that what it says about its origins is best described by the Big Bang Theory.
-As for the Genesis account, I still love this account, and the way it glorifies the God of creation.
-But I am unable to picture it as an literally accurate accounting of the details of creation.
+In the end, I am left with the belief that the universe is knowable, and that what it says about its origins is best described by the Big Bang Theory.
+As for the Genesis account, I do believe that it is God-given.
+But not as a scientific guide to how the creation came about.

 Inspiration of the Scriptures